 If you are enabled to boot your PC after some time, the first thing you would be suggested to do is updating all the drivers for Windows 10 so as not to lead to the Windows 10 ready error because of any updating.

-1. Download and install Driver Booster on Windows 10.
-After that, double click the icon to run this program.
+1. Download and install Driver Booster on Windows 10 or Windows 11.
+After that, double-click the icon to run this program.

 2. Click Scan, Driver Booster will start scan all the devices and find drivers for you.